The Good Food Guide: History

-Drew Smith assumed the editorship in 1982 and brought on board Jeremy Round as his assistant editor, replacing Aileen Hall.
+Drew Smith assumed the editorship in 1982 (his first edited edition appeared in 1983) and brought on board Jeremy Round as his assistant editor, replacing Aileen Hall.
 Round went on to become the first food columnist at the Independent, and during his tenure at the Good Food Guide, fellow Guide writer, David Mabey, credited Round with helping develop the Guide into "a mouthpiece for serious gastronomic debate."

 Characterizing Smith as "a lean, lanky, feisty chap," Mabey noted several campaigns that Smith launched, all of which had a significant effect on the British restaurant scene, British gastronomy, and diners.
 The first was the "No Mortgage Needed" campaign launched in the 1983 Good Food Guide to address the high cost of dining out.
 Many restaurants responded to Smith's challenge to "provide a complete meal under £10," and many new addresses ended up in the 1984 Good Food Guide as a result.

+Smith was particularly critical of many so-called French restaurants, noted Michael Bateman, then food writer for the Independent on Sunday.
+Bateman quoted Smith as saying, "'You would recognize them by their use of frozen food, inept service, poor sauces, a big bill.'"
+Partly in response, Smith inaugurated the "Real Food" campaign in the 1984 Good Food Guide.
+Restaurants that allowed the Guide a list of their suppliers to authenticate that indeed, the kitchen was free of processed, frozen, and ersatz products, were awarded a "Real Food" badge.
+In the 1985 Good Food Guide, Smith verified that the "Real Food" badge and campaign had been successful, that restaurateurs who had achieved the "Real Food" badge were actively "encouraging the growth of small food businesses in the area."